sameerkhule1/LocalizationApplication/README.md

 platform confirm the efficiency of our proposed approaches.
 The proposed technique has been created and implemented by using MATLAB R2020a.

-The On-demand sink-path approach is realized in this chapter, with MATLAB-based application.
+# Application Manual:

 The application is created on MATLAB R2020a and can also run using the higher version of MATLAB.

-As shown in Figure 28, there are 3 tabs on the application
+There are 3 tabs on the application
 interface: Setup, Output, and Matrices.
 On the Setup tab, the user can create and control the scenario and other scenario-related settings.
 On the Output tab, the user can analyze the results after the simulation run is complete.
 Also, the Output tab